Sofrito Cubes

 Instructions:

 Step 1: Prepare your vegetables.
 Wash the peppers, cilantro, and culantro well, then dry them.
-Take the seeds out of the peppers, but if you use serranos, keep a few seeds for extra heat.
-This helps the spice last in the freezer.
+Take the seeds out of the peppers, but if you like spicy, keep a few seeds for extra heat.
 Peel all the garlic cloves.

 Step 2: Put everything in a food processor.
 You can also use a blender or an immersion blender.
 Blend until you have a thick paste or a chunky mix, depending on what you like.
 I prefer mine smooth so it mixes easily into dishes.